 Follow these steps to activate your feed:

-- Click on Activate feed.
+- Click Activate feed.

 Step 7: Upload your feed in Google Merchant Center